Zilliqa/zilliqa-developer/Mining.md

 ```
 * For Nvidia GPUs mining: We will be adding support using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) for Nvidia GPUs shortly.
 Please stay tuned.

->Unfortunately, we don't have direct support for this docker build for AMD GPUs.
+>**NOTE:** Unfortunately, we don't have direct support for this docker build for AMD GPUs.
 We recommend you to navigate through this guide [HERE](https://instinct.radeon.com/en/amd-deep-learning-stack-using-docker/) if you still wish to use docker **OR** build Zilliqa natively instead of using docker by following instructions found [HERE](#steps-for-mining-natively-without-docker).
 ***

 7. You will then be prompted to enter some information as shown below: